Elaine Sciolino: Books

 Sciolino's book The Seine: The River That Made Paris, published in 2019, was a national bestseller.
 In the New York Times, Edmund White called Sciolino "a graceful, companionable writer, someone who speaks about France in the most enjoyably American way."
 David A. Bell, Professor of History at Princeton University, said, "Sciolino writes with the authority of a historian, the sleuthing skills of a journalist, and the voice of a storyteller eager to recount the tales of those who have been touched by the Seine."

-Adventures in the Louvre: How to Fall in Love with the World’s Greatest Museum, was scheduled to be published by W. W. Norton & Co. in April 2025.
+Adventures in the Louvre: How to Fall in Love with the World’s Greatest Museum, was published by W. W. Norton & Co. in April 2025.
 "Blending journalism, travelogue, history, and memoir, she demystifies the Louvre, the largest and most famous museum in the world.
 She approaches the Louvre as neither an art historian nor a tour guide but as a lifelong reporter.
 She introduces us to the people who are the lifeblood of the museum including curators, artisans, and gardeners.
 Sciolino shares her encounters with firefighters who take her into the basements and up onto the roof, the night watchman who believes in ghosts, the director of paintings who identifies five portraits more beautiful than the Mona Lisa, the curator who discovered a missing feather of the Winged Victory of Samothrace, the window washer who makes rainbows on the IM Pei pyramid, the photographer who finds queerness in ancient Greek and Roman sculptures."
 In a starred advance review, Kirkus Reviews wrote: “Deftly weaving history and memoir… Sciolino offers a spirited journey through France’s most storied museum, the Louvre… An intimate visit with a generous, genial guide.”